Pranayama is a practice of breath regulation and it is a vital part of yoga for a holistic approach.

 If you feel you are comfortable with your breathwork and looking to add another dimension to your practice here is Pancha Sahita Pranayama in more detail.

-This technique concentrates on rejuvenating the five important body organs, the Lung, Liver, Digestive organs, Elimination organs and the Heart, using the alternate nostril breath over a period of 45 days.
+This technique concentrates on rejuvenating the main organs in our body, the Lungs, Liver, Digestive organs (Stomach, Spleen), Elimination organs (Kidneys, Skin) and the Heart, using the alternate nostril breath over a period of 45 days.

 One session is around 9 minutes long and includes 9 rounds of breathwork.